xavierfuentes/karhoo-test/README.md

 you have with a note about what is left to do.
 We know your time is precious and you don't want to spend all day on a technical test!

-Given the time constrain we'd rather you focused on:
+Given the time constraint we'd rather you focused on:
 * Making it work, first and foremost!
 * Unit tests.